-- Is subject to a business activities tax in another state or country on its income from apportionable activities during the current year
+- Is subject to a business activities tax in another state or country on its income from apportionable activities in 2018

-- Is organized or commercially domiciled in another state or country during the current year
+- Is organized or commercially domiciled in another state or country in 2018

-- Had at least 25 percent of its total property, payroll, or receipts in another state or country during the prior year.
+- Had at least 25 percent of its total property, payroll, or receipts in another state or country in 2017 or 2018

-If you are eligible to apportion your income, you may reduce the amount of Washington tax you owe.
+If you are eligible to apportion your income, you may be able to take an apportionment deduction.
 If you do not meet any of the above thresholds, then your gross income is taxable in Washington and may not be apportioned.